-- Comparing data from August 2017 with August 2018, the share of listings with a price cut rose in 63 of the 100 largest metros.
+- Looking at a whole year of data from August 2017 through August 2018, the share of listings with a price cut rose in 58 of the 100 largest metros.

-- Looking at 12 months of data, in 79 of the 100 largest metros, there is a strong correlation between how expensive a neighborhood is and the proportion of listings with at least one price cut over the past year: Homes in pricier neighborhoods have listing prices slashed more often than those listed in neighborhoods where homes are less expensive.
+- In 79 of the 100 largest metros, there is a positive relationship between how expensive a neighborhood is and the proportion of listings with at least one price cut over the past year: Homes in pricier neighborhoods have listing prices slashed more often than those listed in neighborhoods where homes are less expensive.
 Budget-conscious buyers in more-affordable neighborhoods may have a harder time finding a bargain.

 - The typical price reduction has gotten smaller since the early years of the recovery.
 Across the 12 months ending August 2018, the median reduction nationwide knocked 2.6 percent off the listing price – during the same period in 2011-2012, the median reduction was 4 percent.

 For much of the first half of 2018, the nationwide prevalence of price reductions was largely unchanged from the same time in 2017.
 But as summer progressed, price reductions increased, reaching 17.2 percent of all U.S. listings in August – the highest rate since August 2014 (17.3 percent).
 An increasing prevalence of price cuts doesn’t necessarily indicate a definitively cooling market.
 But given that home value appreciation rates are also edging lower and inventory is increasing in many supply-strapped markets, it seems clear the home-search process may getting easier for buyers for the first time in a long time.

 At least for some buyers – because as with most things, it pays to have a bigger budget and time to do some research.

 |Metros With The Largest Swings in Price Cuts YoY|